 We have examples available in C++, C#, Matlab and Python.
 The examples show how to use our libraries or how to communicate with the device without our libraries.

 - C:\Program Files\Xsens\MT Software Suite x.x.x\MT SDK\Examples (Windows)

 - In Linux, execute the MTSDK .sh file to find your SDK examples.

-Within the Examples folder there are sample projects built on the Xsens Device API (XDA) libraries and DLLs, and low level examples suitable for building in an embedded system that cannot use XDA.
+Within the Examples folder there are sample projects built on the Xsens Device API (XDA) libraries and DLLs, and public source examples for use with architectures that cannot use XDA.
 The latter example is called “xda_public_cpp”.
 XDA documentation can be found at:

 - C:\Program Files\Xsens\MT Software Suite x.x.x\Documentation\MT SDK (Windows)